 Following the rules of the road and keeping up with regular maintenance can help reduce your vehicle’s chances of catching fire.
 In addition, the U.S. Fire Administration has put together a list of tips to help prevent a vehicle fire from happening.

 - If you smell burning plastic or rubber, pull over safely and investigate.
+Don’t try to make it home before you determine what the trouble is.

-weigh it down with a heavy object; in the morning, check the paper for stains. - If a fuse keeps blowing, that’s a sign of electrical trouble.
+- If a fuse keeps blowing, that’s a sign of electrical trouble.
 Don’t let it keep happening without investigating, as an overloaded wire can be the source of a fire.

 Quick Thinking Can Save Lives During Vehicle Fires